mikerkelly87/zombie_dice/README.md

 This continues until a player reaches 13 Brains declaring them the winner.

-## Caveats
+## Caveats (this still hasn't been coded yet)
-If player 1 gains 13 Brains he can choose to keep rolling to add to that total.
+If player 1 gains 13 Brains they can choose to keep rolling to add to that total.
 Player 1 may want to do this because the players following him will also get a chance to roll as well.
 No matter which